alexellis/SOSC2019/docs/workflows.md

 faas-cli new --lang python3 invoker --prefix="<your-docker-username-here>"
 ```

-The `handler.py` code should look like:
+The `handler.py` code should look like this:

 ```python
 import os